bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 # B.C.'s MAP HUB - ARCGIS ONLINE (AGO)

 B.C.'s Map Hub is the official B.C.
-Government presence in ArcGIS Online (AGO).
+Government presence in ArcGIS Online.
 It is a collaborative place to explore, engage, innovate and communicate using the language of maps and data.
 Search for content, browse maps, ask questions and for government professionals - author content.
 Make a map, share your data, collaborate with others.

 -----------------------
 ## Table of Contents